dendriel/rozsa-template-processor/README.md

 # TODO

-- WIP - filter transformation.
-Test with objects and add testing scenarios.
+- Add WHERE token instead of ON to handle conditionals
+- Add filtering inside a filter expression examples (looking in a set from a element being filtered)
 - Handle conditions with combined expressions such as
   - IF x AND y AND z THEN ...
   - IF x OR y OR z THEN ...